Chris Brown discography

-American R&B singer-songwriter Chris Brown has released 10 studio albums, 9 mixtapes, 58 singles (including 118 as a featured artist) and 13 promotional singles.
+American R&B singer-songwriter Chris Brown has released 11 studio albums, 1 collaborative album, 9 mixtapes, 1 extended play, 64 singles (including 381 as a featured artist and guest appearances) and 28 promotional singles.

-According to Billboard, Brown has the ninth most Hot 100 entries on the chart with 114.
-As of December 2022, he has achieved 52 top 40 entries on the Hot 100 and 17 top 10 entries.
-Brown is the singer with the fifth-most consecutive weeks on the Hot 100 chart (161 weeks).
-According to the Recording Industry Association of America (RIAA), he is the eleventh-best selling digital singles artist in the United States with sales of 92 million.
+According to Billboard, Brown has the eleventh most Hot 100 entries on the chart with 120.
+As of August 2025, he has had 54 top 40 entries on the Hot 100 and 17 top 10 entries.
+Brown is the singer with the tenth-most consecutive weeks on the Hot 100 chart (161 weeks).
+According to the Recording Industry Association of America (RIAA), he is the tenth-best selling digital singles artist in the United States with sales of 134 million.

-Brown's self-titled debut album, Chris Brown was released on November 29, 2005; which reached at number 2 on the US Billboard 200, while charting into the top 10 on the several other music markets.
-It was later certified double platinum in the United States, and gold in Australia, Canada and the United Kingdom.
-The album's lead single, "Run It!" featuring Juelz Santana, peaked at number one on the US Billboard Hot 100, spending a month atop the chart.
+Brown's self-titled debut album, Chris Brown was released on November 29, 2005; it peaked at number two on the US Billboard 200 and was later certified triple platinum in the United States, platinum in Australia, and gold in Canada and the United Kingdom.
+The album's lead single, "Run It!" featuring Juelz Santana, peaked atop the US Billboard Hot 100, spending a month atop the chart.
 Internationally, the single charted at the top or in the top ten of several charts.
 Chris Brown also included the US top ten singles: "Yo (Excuse Me Miss)" and "Say Goodbye"; as well as the US R&B top 5 singles: "Gimme That" featuring Lil Wayne, and "Poppin'".